 Key Emergency Response Roles at Rhyolite Ridge will include:

-- First Aid Responders – Ioneer will ensure that at least one individual capable of providing first aid is available on all shifts.
+- First Aid Responders – Ioneer will ensure that a minimum of one individual capable of administering first aid is present for all shifts

 - Fire Brigade – Individuals across the Project site will receive specialized fire-fighting training in areas with special materials or higher fire potential, and will also be equipped and trained to respond to any wildland fire that may occur near the Project.

-- Emergency Safety Warden – Each department/work team will have an emergency safety warden who will be trained and certified to know what to do in the case of an emergency.
+- Emergency Safety Warden – Each department/work team will have an emergency safety warden who will be trained and certified to act in the unlikely event of an emergency

-- An on-site ambulance and trained first aid responder will be available to respond to fire and medical emergencies at the site 24 hours per day, seven days per week.
-Additionally, an EMT will be staffed onsite during day shift at the medical clinic located near the administration building.
+- An on-site ambulance and trained first aid responder will be available to respond to fire and medical emergencies 24 hours a day, seven days per week.

-Further, Ioneer continues to work collaboratively with local emergency response personnel to coordinate how these entities and Ioneer will work together to quickly and effectively respond to any major incidents.
+Ioneer continues to work collaboratively with local emergency response personnel to coordinate to respond to any major incidents quickly and effectively.